Brazil government says will not interfere with Petrobras probe

-* Triton International Limited reports fourth quarter and full year 2016 results

-BRASILIA Nov 15 The Brazilian government will not interfere with a police investigation into suspected graft at state-run oil company Petroleo Brasileiro SA, the country's justice minister said on Saturday.
+BRASILIA The Brazilian government will not interfere with a police investigation into suspected graft at state-run oil company Petroleo Brasileiro SA (PETR4.SA), the country's justice minister said on Saturday.

 Federal police on Friday arrested top executives of leading construction and engineering firms and a former director of Petrobras, as the oil company is commonly known.